 Some of you may recall that I used to own a Caterham 7 a little while ago.
 After owning it for about a year and a half, about 7000 miles of fun in that time, and one huge road trip from London to Croatia, I took the decision to sell it to fund some large business expenses.
 I didn’t want to sell the car, but of course I still owned my Lotus Exige, which was the more practical car so would get more use.
-So in March 2017 the car was sold to the brother in law of one of my clients, with the condition that if he ever wanted to sell it, I’d have first refusal to buy it.
+So in March 2017 the car was sold to a friend, with the condition that if he ever wanted to sell it, I’d have first refusal to buy it.

 In June 2018, the owner of the Caterham decided it was time to sell, so I got the call asking if I wanted to buy it back.
-It wasn’t the best time for me, as I’d spent quite a lot on the Exige, but thanks to Oracle Finance, we managed to make a deal happen, and on my birthday on the 24th August, the deal was done and I was the owner of the car again!
+It wasn’t the best time for me, as I’d spent quite a lot on the Exige, but thanks to Oracle Finance, we managed to make a deal happen, and on my birthday, the deal was done and I was the owner of the car again!

 So I guess the big question is, why would I buy a Caterham again?